ayang-deloitte/Semester2Capstone/README.md

 To reproduce the data analysis done here:

 1) Download the original dataset from Kaggle, in links.
-2) Run EDA.ipynb in its entirety for the data visualizations.
+2) Run EDA.ipynb in its entirety for all the data visualizations.
 3) Run Capstone.ipynb in its entirety for both data cleaning and modeling results.